-A business loan should be your back-up option, for times when not having the capital you need is holding you back.
+A business loan should be your backup option, for times when not having the capital you need is holding you back.
 Perhaps your truck needs repairs, or you need to replace some tools, for example.
-Many banks are offering special rates and more lenient application criteria for businesses affected by COVID-19, so it’s worth looking around at what you could get.
 Having tidy books will make it easier to apply, too.
 For example, if you have Tradify integrated with Xero, you should be able to access the information your bank needs with a few clicks.3.
 Prioritise survival

 When you’ve worked hard your whole life it can be a blow to your pride to accept what feels like a hand-out.
 But taking full advantage of whatever support is offered by the state or federal government is the right thing to do.
 With those boosts, you’re able to keep people employed and buy from suppliers who depend on your custom – parts and equipment, along with the coffees, sarnies and petrol you buy day-to-day.
 Similarly, claiming all those expenses against your income will ensure you’re not paying too much tax along the way.
 You might be surprised what sorts of things are classified as business expenses.
 It’s important to keep a good record of all these expenses – take photos of your receipts, and keep track of invoices you receive.

 Tighten your business belt